Charles Alvin Beckwith: Delta Force

 Although Beckwith had presented proposals throughout the 1960s for a superbly elite, highly autonomous direct-action unit, the idea had sat on the shelf for a decade.
 Finally, in the mid-'70s, as the threat of international terrorism became imminent, Beckwith was appointed to form his unit.
 During the time Beckwith was forming his unit, counter-terrorism duties fell to the special forces community.
 The 5th Special Forces Group quickly formed the counter-terrorism unit Blue Light to fill in until Delta was fully operational.

-1st Special Forces Operational Detachment-Delta was then established on 17 November 1977, by Beckwith and Colonel Thomas M. Henry, as a counter-terrorism unit based on the model of the British Special Air Service, but with a greater focus on hostage rescue in addition to covert operations and specialized reconnaissance.
+1st Special Forces Operational Detachment-Delta was then established on 17 November 1977, by Beckwith and Colonel Thomas M. Henry, as a counterterrorism unit based on the model of the British Special Air Service, but with a greater focus on hostage rescue in addition to covert operations and specialized reconnaissance.

-Col. Beckwith led Delta Force's first mission, Operation Eagle Claw, the assault on the captured American embassy in Tehran, Iran early in 1980.
+Beckwith led Delta Force's first mission, Operation Eagle Claw, the assault on the captured American embassy in Tehran, Iran early in 1980.
 The mission was aborted due to helicopter failures during a sandstorm and a subsequent crash which led to several deaths.
-After the 'debacle in the desert,' the 160th Special Operations Aviation Regiment was formed to provide transport for Delta Force and other special operations units.
+After the 'debacle in the desert,' the 160th Special Operations Aviation Regiment was formed to provide aviation support to Delta Force and other special operations units.
 JSOC was also formed, directly based on Beckwith's recommendations during Senate investigations into the mission's failure.

 Personal life

 Beckwith was married to Katherine Beckwith, and they had three daughters.
-One of his daughters, Constance "Connie" Howe, is a former U.S. Army Reserve Major and married to Delta Force Master Sgt.
-Paul R. Howe (ret.), who fought in the Battle of Mogadishu in 1993.
-His granddaughter, U.S. Air Force Technical Sergeant Mary Howe (Now Daniell), is an aerial gunner of 4th Special Operations Squadron.
-A second daughter, Margaret Kazmierski, served as an Army Captain in the Judge Advocate Generals Corps (JAG) and her son Captain Zackery Kazmierski graduated from West Point in 2017.
+One of his daughters, Constance "Connie" Howe, is a former United States Army Reserve major and married to Delta Force Master Sergeant Paul R. Howe, who fought in the Battle of Mogadishu in 1993.

+His granddaughter, United States Air Force Technical Sergeant Mary Howe (now Daniell), is an aerial gunner of 4th Special Operations Squadron and the daughter of Paul R. Howe.
+A second daughter, Margaret, married Mike Kazmierski, a West Point graduate and she served as an army captain in the Judge Advocate Generals Corps (JAG) and her son Zackery Aaron Kazmierski graduated from West Point in 2017.